sbuggay/sentry/packages/sentry-server-data/README.md

 - totalmem
 - cpus

+### Authentication
+Some of the data surfaced by sentry-server-data could be a security risk. sentry-server-data will generate a 32 byte `apikey` on first run (or if the `apikey` setting in the config is missing.)
+Any request to sentry-server-data needs to include this key in the header as `apikey` or it will be met with a `401`. sentry-server-host will automatically use any `apikey` given to it in it's config.

 ### Services
-sentryserver can be configured to run scripts and test against stdout.
+sentry-server-data can be configured to run scripts and test against stdout.

 For example, checking if `httpd` is running with `service`
 ```JSON